alphagov/paas-tech-docs/source/documentation/deploying_services/postgres.md

 We recommend that you use an encrypted plan for production services or those that use real data.

 Once you've created a service instance, you can't enable or disable encryption.
 There's no way to convert an unencrypted PostgreSQL service instance to an encrypted one later.

+### Read replicas

+Amazon RDS has the capability to provide a read replica: a read-only copy of your PostgreSQL database.
+This can be useful for performance, availability or security reasons.

+See the [Amazon RD documentation on read replicas](https://aws.amazon.com/rds/details/read-replicas/) to learn more.

+GOV.UK PaaS doesn't currently support read replicas, but if you think you would find them useful, please contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk), providing details of your use case.

 ### Setting up a PostgreSQL service